aparo/pyes/README.rst

 pyes is a pythonic way to use ElasticSearch since 2010.

-This version requires elasticsearch 0.90 or above.
+This version requires elasticsearch 1.1.0 or above.

-We are working to provide full support to ElasticSearch 1.0.0 (check the develop branch: we are using the git-flow workflow) that'll have:
+We are working to provide full support to ElasticSearch 1.x (check the develop branch: we are using the git-flow workflow) that'll have:

 - connection based on Official ElasticSearch cliient
-- full support to ElasticSearch 1.0.0 (removed old support due imcompatibility with old version of ES)
+- full support to ElasticSearch 1.0.0 (removed old support due incompatibility with old version of ES)
-- aggregation support
 - migration from multi_field to >field>.fields
 - refactory of old code to be more pythonic
 - performance improvements